Merengue in Norway

 Meringue is a mixture of egg whites and sugar beaten to a stiff foam.
 There are two basic types of merengue – a soft type that is used on top for cream pies – the other is a hard meringue which is baked overnight or for 6 hours in an oven where the heat is turned off.

 First you separate the eggs, so that no yolk get mixed in with the whites.
 A trace of yolk will prevent the whites from forming a stable foam which is necessary to make a hard meringue.
 Use glass, copper or stainless steel mixing bowl - NO PLASTIC.

-Plastic bowls may retain a fat residue, which will prevent the egg whites from forming stable foam.
+Do not use a plastic bowl for beating the egg whites.
+A plastic bowl may retain a fat residue, which will prevent the egg whites from forming a stable foam.

 There are two important things to remember when whipping the egg whites, add sugar gradually and beat long enough.